 The program consists of services such as bringing distressed/sick OFWs including the transport of human remains and personal effects back to the country.
 Emergency repatriation is also carried out in the event of any political unrest or natural calamities in destination countries.
 Repatriated OFWs are accorded post repatriation assistance such as airport assistance, temporary shelter at the Halfway Home, stress debriefing/psycho-social counselling and provision of transportation services or fares for their on-ward travel to their provinces.
-For the period, OWWA provided airport assistance to 328,833 OFWs, as well as provision of post-repatriation related services to 162 OFWs.
+For the period, OWWA has already reached 403% of its target (7,036) of 283,623 workers assisted.
+The agency facilitated the repatriation through the provision of tickets to 40 distressed OFWs, as well as provision of post-repatriation related services to 231 OFWs.